Path Toward Perfection

 We often talk about the extensive benefits of high-performance buildings: lower energy costs, more durable structures, resiliency, and healthier interior environments.
 High-performance strategies can improve the lives of building occupants.
 Beauty is not as quantifiable perhaps, but it can bring delight to life.
 And there is nothing more delightful than working on projects where the work of high-performance also results in beautiful architecture.EASTON COMBS Architects, the architecture and design firm of Rona Easton and Lonn Combs, based in the Berkshire Mountains of Western Massachusetts, integrated many of our best practices in this home in Egremont.
 They did this while crafting a thoughtfully designed home with exquisitely detailed finishes on the inside and outside as well..

-This modestly sized (1800 sq ft) home consists of two buildings connected by an open-air breezeway, and was designed to be integrated into the unique topography of the site without destructive site work and extensive excavation.
+This modestly sized 1800 sq ft home consists of two buildings connected by a breezeway.
+It was designed to be integrated into the unique topography of the site without relying on destructive site work or extensive excavation.
 It is highly insulated, extremely airtight, and integrates an electric heat pump for heating and cooling.
 Built by Little Deer & Company, the building is poised not only to meet Passive standards , but also designed for easy integration of solar panels for net-zero energy in the near future.